mavryk-network/taquito/website/versioned_docs/version-19.0.0/sapling.md

 - a `to` property, which is the destination address (zet)
 - an `amount` property, which is the amount to shield in tez by default
 - an optional `memo` that cannot be longer than the specified memo size
-- an optional `mutez` property that must be set to true if the specified amount is in mutez rather than tez
+- an optional `mumav` property that must be set to true if the specified amount is in mumav rather than tez

 The `prepareSaplingTransaction` method returns the crafted Sapling transaction parameter but does not perform any change on the shielded pool.
 A subsequent step where the Sapling transaction parameter is submitted to the smart contract must be done.

 :::note
-A user should not use their own implicit account (tz1, tz2, tz3) to submit a Sapling transaction but rather have a third party inject it.
+A user should not use their own implicit account (mv1, mv2, mv3) to submit a Sapling transaction but rather have a third party inject it.
 :::

 Here is an example of how to prepare and inject a Sapling transaction using Taquito: